-11. Parent Responsibilities to Report Changes and Documentation
+12. Parent Responsibilities to Report Changes and Documentation

-Please report changes in your home and mailing address and phone numbers.
+Please report changes in address and phone numbers.
 Families must report changes if their income exceeds the 85% of the income guidelines threshold.
 Changes that affect the contract days, hours, fees, etc., will be processed when appropriate documentation is provided.

-12. Custody
+13. Custody